Skip to Content

 You might need a small hex tool set (Klein Tools 70550 Hex Key Set ) or a Phillips head screwdriver (Edward Tools Phillips Flat Head Screwdriver Set ) to remove the back plate.

-(Note: Touch the board 30 minutes (at least) after unplugging to ensure that it is completely free of any passing current.)
+(Note: Touch the board for 30 minutes (at least) after unplugging to ensure that it is completely free of any passing current.)

 Step 2: Locate the fuse on the board for a visual inspection.
 If the fuse looks burnt out or the wire connecting the two ends is broken or looks compromised, the fuse is dead.